balandinodidonato/MyoMapper/README.md

 <img src="https://raw.githubusercontent.com/balandinodidonato/MyoMapper/documentatation/docs/MyoMapper-Gyro.png" width="300" alt="MyoMapper-Gyro"/>

-On the right side of the MyoMapper, there are all to manage Myo's data.
+On the right side of the MyoMapper, all controls to manage the Myo's data.

 The first line of controls is composed by a OSC and MIDI toggle to respectively allow or not MyoMapper to send OSC and MIDI messages to third applications.
-The number box just next to the MIDI toggle are to set up the MIDI port and channel.
+The number boxes next to the MIDI toggle are to set up the MIDI port and channel.

 <img src="https://raw.githubusercontent.com/balandinodidonato/MyoMapper/documentatation/docs/MyoMapper-OSC-MIDI.png" width="300" alt="MyoMapper-OSC-MIDI"/>

-You have also the possibility to choose which data to send to the third application by enabling or disabling the toggles on the right side
+You have also the possibility to choose which data to send to the third application by enabling or disabling respective the toggles on the right side.

 <img src="https://raw.githubusercontent.com/balandinodidonato/MyoMapper/documentatation/docs/MyoMapper-DataMapping.png" height="300" alt="MyoMapper-DataMapping"/>